 Push-to-Connect fittings are typically made of a glass reinforced thermoplastic or nickel-plated brass.
 They are commonly used with polyurethane or nylon tubing.
-However, some applications using brass Push-to-Connect may call for brass tubing and provide excellent leak-free and secure connections for gas, air or liquid flow line pneumatic applications.
+However, some applications using brass Push-to-Connect may call for brass tubing and provide excellent leak-free and secure connections for gas, air or liquid flow applications.
 They are available in both Imperial and Metric sizes.
 Additionally, stainless steel Push-to-Connect fittings are used in special applications requiring increased durability, while providing good corrosion resistance.

 As the name implies, Push-to-Connect fittings allow quick connections just by pushing the tube into the fitting.
 There is no need for tools, glue or solder.
 Simply insert the tube into the fitting until it bottoms out.
 An elastic grab ring with radial claws and an inner nitrile O-ring holds the tubing in place.
 To remove the tube, press down on the push-sleeve and slide the tubing out.